vector-of-bool/bpt/.github/ISSUE_TEMPLATE/feature_request.md

 Please provide as much information as possible to help us address your concern.
 When completed, please remove an empty sections.

-Before submitting, please consider whether the requested behavior is contrary to the stated goals and non-goals of `dds` itself.
+Before submitting, please consider whether the requested behavior is contrary to the stated goals and non-goals of `bpt` itself.
 If you are unsure whether your request would go against the project's goals, feel free to submit it and we'll discuss it!

 Thank you!